joearton/paperlens-mini/build_scripts/README.md

 ## 🌟 Success!

-You've successfully built PaperLens Mini for distribution! 🎉
+You've successfully built Sintesa for distribution! 🎉

 Your users can now:
 - Install without Python